 Stage 2: Code combining and FEC.
-If no node receives

-the packet successfully, the cooperating nodes can combine their erroneous packets (by sharing them) and use Chase code-combining techniques [3] to reconstruct the packet.
-FEC can be designed over the entire frame to facilitate Chase combining.
+If no node receives the packet successfully, the cooperating nodes can combine their erroneous packets and use code combining techniques [2] to reconstruct the packet.
+FEC can be designed over the entire frame to facilitate code combining.
 If the reconstruction is unsuccessful the master node sends an ARQ to the previous cluster for the packet retransmission.

 The main technique in this paper is the use of the wellknown code combining.
 In the conventional type I hybrid ARQ scheme with code combining, the repeated packets are sent upon each request.
 This retransmission based method can be considered a redundancy in time.
-In our new cooperative link layer paradigm, retransmission can be greatly reduced or avoided by making use of the wireless broadcast nature (see Figure 1).
+In our new cooperative link layer paradigm, retransmission can be greatly reduced or avoided by making use of the wireless broadcast nature.
 In fact, the retransmission is replaced by information sharing among the nodes in the receiving cluster.
 In other words, we use the existing parallel channels between the transmitting node and the receiving nodes for code combining.
 This can be called redundancy in space.
 This method is well-suited for interactive real-time communication streams where waiting for retransmission introduces unacceptable delay and jitter.
 However, the cost for the node cooperation is the extra power and bandwidth used for the intra-cluster communication.